Dui, the Lake

 Dui emerges from Sun, the Wind / Tree

-Examples for hexagrams where Dui emerges from Sun: → here.
+Examples of hexagrams where Dui emerges from Sun: → here.

 Dui emerges from Qian, the Heaven

-Qian (the heaven) results from an inner process of growth towards greater personal integrity, coherence and clarity.
-But while Qian monologues, Dui opens the dialogue: it lifts self’s boundaries and allows the outside, the “you” touch our inside.
-Result: our self (Qian) becomes alive through animated exchange with the world around us.
+Qian, the heaven, emerges through an internal process of growth toward greater personal integrity, coherence and clarity.
+However, while Qian monologues, Dui opens the dialogue by lifting the barriers of the self and allowing the outside world, the you, to touch our inside.
+As a result, our authentic self (Qian) comes alive through dynamic interactions with the world around us.

-Examples for hexagrams where Dui emerges from Qian: → here.
+Examples of hexagrams where Dui emerges from Qian: → here.

 What does Dui develop into?